pingpong-labs/docs/modules.md

 <a name="upgrade-guide"></a>
 ## Upgrade Guide

+#### To 2.0.5

+Previously we add two service provider from this package.
+In version `2.0.5` we just need register one service provider.
+We now can remove `Pingpong\Modules\Providers\BootstrapServiceProvider` from `providers` array because now its service provider is registered automatically by `Pingpong\Modules\ModulesServiceProvider`.

 #### From Laravel 4 to Laravel 5

 If upgrade your Laravel app from Laravel 4 to Laravel 5, there is a few things to do if you are using this package.
 You will receive some kind errors about config not loaded.
 To fix this issue, please follow this instruction.